 Canadian aircrews also flew bombers as part of the air war over Europe.
 The bombing campaign was designed to affect German war production and morale.
 But it came at a terrible cost.
 Being part of a bomber crew was incredibly dangerous.
 Of the 50,000 Canadians who served on bombers, almost 10,000 lost their lives.
 As well, the bombing campaign inflicted major casualties on German civilians and cities.

-Hong Kong: Great Britain was concerned about the defense of Hong Kong from possible Japanese attack Canada wanted to be involved and volunteered to send soldiers to defend Hong Kong however these soldiers were ill-equipped and under-trained when did Japan attack the United States at Pearl Harbor at the same time they launch the invasion of Hong Kong even though the Canadians fought valiantly they were overwhelmed by the superior Japanese numbers the Canadians who surrendered spent the rest of the war in Japanese prisoner-of-war camps where they were mistreated and malnourished.
+Hong Kong: Great Britain was concerned about the defence of Hong Kong from possible Japanese attack.
+Canada wanted to be involved and volunteered to send soldiers to defend Hong Kong, however, these soldiers were ill-equipped and under-trained.
+When Japan attacked the United States at Pearl Harbor at the same time they launched the invasion of Hong Kong.
+Even though the Canadians fought valiantly they were overwhelmed by the superior Japanese numbers.
+The Canadians surrendered and spent the rest of the war in Japanese prisoner-of-war camps where they were mistreated and malnourished.

-Dieppe: In 1942 the allies launched a raid on the port of Dieppe on the northern coast of France.
-The force was mostly Canadian, but also included Americans and British commandos.
+Dieppe: In 1942 the Allies launched a raid on the port of Dieppe on the northern coast of France.
+The force was mostly Canadian but also included Americans and British commandos.
 The raid itself was a disaster, and many Canadians were either captured or killed.
-However, a secret motive for the raid, which was known as a pinch raid, meant that the British commandos captured a four-cylinder Enigma machine.
-This was very important to the war effort because it allowed their codebreakers to break the German navy’s secret codes so the Allies could avoid the U-boats.
+However, a secret motive for the raid, which was known as a pinch raid, meant that the British commandos were also trying to capture a four-cylinder Enigma machine.
+This was very important to the war effort because it would allow their codebreakers to break the German navy’s secret codes so the Allies could avoid the U-boats.

 Sicily and Italy: In 1943 the Allies launched an attack from North Africa on what they referred to as the soft underbelly of Europe - Sicily and Italy.
 Soon after the Allies had gained control of the island of Sicily, they launched an invasion of mainland Italy.
-They fought their way further north and faced some heavy resistance then when the Italian government fell and German troops moved to prevent the allied advances.
-Canadians played an important part of the Italian campaign, and faced heavy fighting in the town of Ortona, where they were forced to fight the Germans street to street and house to house.
+They fought their way further north and faced some heavier resistance than when the Italian government fell and German troops moved to prevent the Allied advances.
+Canadians played an important part in the Italian campaign and faced heavy fighting in the town of Ortona, where they were forced to fight the Germans street to street and house to house.

 Liberation of the Netherlands: After the breakout from Normandy, the Canadians fought along the northern coast of France throughout the summer of 1944.
 Re-supply was an issue, as the Germans had destroyed many of the French ports.
 Amsterdam, in the Netherlands, was a large port that could be used to re-supply Allied armies in northern Europe, but the port was 80km inland and the Germans controlled the river access.
 The Canadians were assigned to clear the Germans so the port of Amsterdam could be opened.
 After hard fighting amongst the canals and dikes, the Canadians were able to free the Dutch people from the Germans.
 To this day there continues to be a strong link between the Dutch people and Canada.

-"In 1945, the Dutch royal family sent 100,000 tulip bulbs to Ottawa in gratitude for Canadians having sheltered the future Queen Juliana and her family for the preceding three years during the Nazi occupation of the Netherlands in the Second World War.
-To this day, you can see tulips in front of Parliament hill in Ottawa.
+"In 1945, the Dutch royal family sent 100,000 tulip bulbs to Ottawa in gratitude for Canadians having sheltered the future Queen Juliana and her family for the preceding three years during the Nazi occupation of the Netherlands in the Second World War. ...
 Every year, Canada receives tulip bulbs in recognition of our war effort."